freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Packaging/README.md

 > the metadata to which it would apply is minuscule compared to the rest, the performance
 > advantage was quickly outweighed by its unreadability and the hassle to set up.

+## Content author checklist

+Use `PackagedContentWriter.PrepareDirectory()` to produce deterministic `vpe-content` version 1 input.
+Set an explicit kind and entry point, restrict includes/excludes, and choose file/count/total limits appropriate for the consumer.
+Review skipped-link warnings.
+Run `PackagedContentValidator.LintManifest()` with entry-point and executable policy enabled for web and machine bundles, write the package, then run `ValidatePackage()` before distribution.
+Finally, resolve it into an empty cache and launch the consumer on a clean player without source paths or author-installed runtimes.
+The normative version and migration rules are in `FORMAT.md`.

 ## Design rationale

 Decisions worth knowing the "why" of: